GramAddict/docs/configuration.md

 Pps.
 You can change that file even while the bot is running if you need to.

 ## Private message
 You can send private message to people you're interacting with.
 You just have to set your pm_list.txt file, always in the folder with your nickname (accounts/yournickname/pm_list.txt).
-Every username has his own pm_list.txt file.
+Every username has its own pm_list.txt file.
 Emoji are supported. [look here for emoji list supported](https://www.webfx.com/tools/emoji-cheat-sheet/)

 For example:
 ```
 Hello there!
-I'm bla bla consider follow me! :smile:
+I'm bla bla consider following me! :smile:
-Sorry for bothering you, can you pls take part of my survey?
+Sorry for bothering you, can you pls take part in my survey?
 :fu:
 ```
 A random line will be picked each time.